Anthem on 'plastic-free India' launched in seven languages

 New Delhi, Feb 28: Union Minister Harsh Vardhan on Thursday launched an anthem as a part of a campaign to make India plastic-free by 2022, and stressed on strengthening plastic waste management and recycling ecosystem in the country.

 The 'Plastic Waste-Free India' has been anthem, prepared and produced by Pandit Deendayal Upadhyaya Smriti Manch (PDUSM), a non-profit organisation which claims to be working on various social and environmental issues.
-The anthem has been launched in seven languages -- Hindi, Marathi, Gujarati, Tamil, Telegu, Malyalam and Kannada.
+The anthem has been launched in seven languages -- Hindi, Marathi, Gujarati, Tamil, Telugu, Malyalam and Kannada.

 [Bengaluru Plog Run: An initiative to curb plastic pollution]